Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past, Present, & Future: Neural Network Overview

 \subsection{Neural Network Training}

-In a paradigm known as supervised learning, neural networks achieve function approximation by iteratively refining the parameters for its mathematical operations through the optimization of a target function in a learning phase known as training.
-This is typically accomplished via minimization of a loss function defined between the output prediction $y$ of the ANN given an input example $x$, and known ground truth label $y'$ via a gradient descent optimization method, for example, stochastic gradient descent \cite{Bottou2010}, ADAM \cite{Kingma2014}, Laplacian-smoothed gradient descent \cite{Osher2018}, etc., updating weights at each iteration based on each layer's contribution to the final prediction $y$ via an efficient update method known as backpropagation \cite{LeCun1998}.
+In the classic supervised learning paradigm, neural networks achieve function approximation by iteratively tuning their learnable parameters in a learning phase known as \textit{training}.
+This is accomplished through the optimization of a target function defined between the output prediction $y$ given an input example $x$, and known ground truth label $y'$.
+Typically, the target function is a loss function and common optimization methods, also known as \textit{optimizers}, include stochastic gradient descent \cite{Bottou2010}, ADAM \cite{Kingma2014}, and Laplacian-smoothed gradient descent \cite{Osher2018}, among many others.
+At each iteration, an optimizer updates each layer's weights based on its contribution to the final prediction $y$ as determined by an efficient gradient computation method known as backpropagation \cite{LeCun1998}.

-In segmentation, $x$ usually consists of 2D or 3D images with one or more channels, and $y'$ is a hand-annotated segmentation map (typically a binary label over each voxel indicating if that voxel is a member of the segmentation map).
-In the case of co-registered multimodal training data, modalities can concatenated together in the channel dimension which allows CNN kernels to integrate inter-modality information simultaneously along the same spatial dimension, automatically finding the high-level relationships amongst these modalities.
+In segmentation, $x$ typically consists of 2D or 3D images with one or more channels, and $y'$ is an annotated segmentation map with voxel-wise labels.
+In the case of co-registered multimodal data, modalities can be concatenated together in the channel dimension to provide CNN kernels the ability to integrate inter-modal information simultaneously along the same spatial dimension, automatically finding the high-level relationships amongst these modalities.